armory/docs/content/en/borealis/Reference/ref-queries.md

 Datadog queries cannot be a time-series query.
 This means that you need to include the `.rollup(method, {{armory.intervalSeconds}})` method in your query.

-For more information on Datadog queries, see [the DataDog documentation](https://docs.datadoghq.com/tracing/trace_explorer/query_syntax/).
+For more information on Datadog queries, see [the Datadog documentation](https://docs.datadoghq.com/tracing/trace_explorer/query_syntax/).

 #### Sample Datadog query